School Narrative

 • Hmieleski

 There are many additional highlights that occur each school year.
-Visitations by administrators throughout the district including the Superintendent, foreign educators and members of the New Jersey Department of Education may come to observe the high quality early childhood classrooms Hmieleski is known for.
 Scores of opportunities for parents to visit their children and participate with literacy and math activities as part of our “end of study investigations” program are an important component to the success of the program.